"adjourned" poems

 No one called "meeting adjourned"

-but as quickly as it formed,
+But as quickly as formed,

-dissolved into the greater band
+Dissolved into the greater band

-of good folks working together
+Of good folks bonded together in life.

 E pluribus unum!